Legislators ask governor to help review emergency policies

 That appeared to be the path the council continued to pursue in its letter Wednesday, although some concerns remained.

-Legislators made it clear there was still “disagreement” in how the branches interpreted state law, adding they remained worried they could lose some of their authority.
+Legislators made it clear there is still “disagreement” in how the branches interpret state law, adding they remain worried they could lose some of their authority.

 “The legislature is concerned that the interpretation described in your letter of August 4 may divest the legislature of its constitutional power of appropriation,” the letter stated.